bsullgrim/shipwall/README.md

 *BOARD.* A departure-board list, one line per ship: a small funnel color-chip, the operator's 3-letter code, a direction arrow, the ship name, and how long ago it was seen.
-Scrolls vertically when the list overflows.
+Scrolls vertically when the list overflows (holds top/bottom, scrolls between).
 Most-recent first.

-*DETAIL.* One ship at a time, full screen: the large 32×32 funnel plus the rich AIS fields — type + flag, dimensions (e.g. `225x24m`), draught, navigation status, destination + ETA, last-seen age — and a **river progress line** along the bottom showing where the ship is between Lake Ontario and the lock, with Danger Island marked as a fixed reference.
+*DETAIL.* One ship at a time, full screen: the name across the top with a direction glyph, the large 32×32 funnel top-left, the rich AIS fields beside and below it — type + flag, dimensions (e.g. `225x24m`), draught, navigation status, destination + ETA, last-seen age — and a **river progress line** along the bottom showing where the ship is between Lake Ontario and the lock, with Danger Island marked as a fixed reference.
 Only *named* ships get a detail card;
 unidentified "ghost" vessels stay on the board but don't get a solo card.
 Cycles through the named ships, then returns to the board.
 Missing fields are omitted.

+*EMMETT.* A "Where's Emmett" frame tracking the USEPA Lake Guardian (its own filtered AIS subscription over the Great Lakes).
+Shown only when a recent fix exists (within `EMMETT_STALE_SECS`, default 1800 s); set `EMMETT_IGNORE_STALE=1` to force it for testing.

 ### Shared display behavior